juli9834/huset-kbh/wordpress/wp-content/plugins/akismet/readme.txt

 *Release Date - 12 May 2016*

 * Fixed a bug that could cause the "Check for Spam" button to skip some comments.
-* Fixed a bug that could prevent some spam submissions from being sent to Akismet.
+* Fixed a bug that could prEvent some spam submissions from being sent to Akismet.
 * Updated all links to use https:// when possible.
 * Disabled Akismet debug logging unless WP_DEBUG and WP_DEBUG_LOG are both enabled.